Naked Cowboy

-Robert John Burck (born December 23, 1970), better known as the Naked Cowboy, is an American street performer, singer, songwriter, and occasional actor.
-He is best known for singing regularly in New York City's Times Square.
-Burck is also a regular in the streets of the French Quarter during the New Orleans Mardi Gras season.
+Robert John Burck (born December 23, 1970), better known as the Naked Cowboy, is an American street performer who regularly sings in New York City's Times Square.
+He is also a regular in the streets of the French Quarter during the New Orleans Mardi Gras season.
 He wears only cowboy boots, a hat, and white briefs, with a guitar strategically placed to give the illusion of nudity.

-On October 6, 2010, Burck formally announced that he was running for President of the United States in the 2012 U.S. election as a candidate representing the U.S. Tea Party movement.
+In October 2010, Burck formally announced that he was running for president of the United States in the 2012 U.S. election as a candidate representing the U.S. Tea Party movement.

 Life and career

 Burck was born in Cincinnati, Ohio, and attended Our Lady of the Rosary elementary school in nearby Greenhills, Ohio.
 He later earned a bachelor's degree in political science from the University of Cincinnati College of Arts and Sciences in 1995.
 He began busking in December 1997, and first appeared on Venice Beach, Los Angeles.

-He is best known as a fixture of Times Square in New York City, where he has appeared almost daily since September 1999.
+He is widely known as a fixture of Times Square in New York City, where he has appeared almost daily since September 1999.
 He made an appearance in Donnybrook, Dublin, Ireland, on January 25, 2009, where he performed his theme song "I'm the Naked Cowboy" at a Leinster Rugby game before 18,000 spectators.
 In May 2014, Burck temporarily switched from his usual briefs to boxer briefs, after being sponsored by Fruit of the Loom.